-ODA provided by the OECD/CAD Mediterranean countries, 1990-2011 (% of GNP)

-Source : OECD/DAC
+ODA provided by the OECD/CAD Mediterranean countries, 1990-2011 (% of GNP) Source : OECD/DAC

-ODA received by the Mediterranean countries from the OECD/DAC countries in 2011

-Source : OECD/DAC

-Is Euro-Mediterranean solidarity sufficient to meet the challenges in the southern and eastern Mediterranean countries?
+27. Official Development Aid Is Euro-Mediterranean solidarity sufficient to meet the challenges in the southern and eastern Mediterranean countries?
 The challenges to be taken up in the southern and eastern Mediterranean countries are at least as big as those of the countries that have a prospect of joining the European Union.

-The strengthening of the mutual commitments, the solidarity and the Mediterranean and Euro-Mediterranean cooperation for sustainable development are essential to make this region stable.
+The strengthening of the mutual solidarity and the commitments, the Euro-Mediterranean Mediterranean and cooperation for sustainable development are essential to make this region stable.
 In 2011, the EU and its Member States were still the biggest international donor, providing 67% of global aid.
 The European external assistance reached 11 billion euro, of which 8 billion euro were managed by EuropeAid.
 In 2011 the Mediterranean countries received 1.226 billion euro, 18% of the EU funds managed by EuropeAid.
 In 2011, the Balkan countries received 11 % of the Mediterranean aid from EU.
 The amounts per capita received in the southern and eastern Mediterranean countries (4 euro) were 4.5 times less than those received by the inhabitants of the Balkans (18 euro).
 The distribution of European funding by large categories makes it difficult to estimate the share of aid that contributes to the sustainable development and to the objectives of MSSD for the Mediterranean countries.

-The share of the funding in the "Social infrastructure and services" category could be the basis for a first estimation: it is 47 % for the Mediterranean, 45% for the SEMC and 60% for the Balkans (37% for total EU funding)

-This indicator is defined by:
+The share of the funding in the "Social infrastructure and services" category could be the basis for a first estimation: it is 47 % for the Mediterranean, 45% for the SEMC and 60% for the Balkans (37% for total EU funding) Definition This indicator is defined by:

-- The amount of the net financing from EU to the Mediterranean countries (in absolute value and per capita), and - The relative share of these funds that contribute to the MSSD objectives;

-The EU funding concerns the following categories:
+- The amount of the net financing from EU to the Mediterranean countries (in absolute value and per capita), and - The relative share of these funds that contribute to the MSSD objectives; The EU funding concerns the following categories:

 - Social infrastructure and services (SIS)

 - Infrastructure and economic services (IES)

 - Production sectors (PS)

 - Multi-sector/cross-cutting (MC)

 - Commodity aid and general programme assistance (CG)

 - Action related to debt (AD)

 - Emergency assistance (EA)

 - Other/unallocated/unspecified (OTH)

+Precautions / Notes

 The relative share of EU funding for the MSSD goals is not easy to assess and additional data processing is needed for the assessment.

+Sources / References

 European Commission, EuropeAid Cooperation Office